nbdnn/nbdnn/README.md

 ### Important informations

 - 📫 How to reach me: gm.neves@protonmail.com is the better way.
 Feel free to contact me and go to talk about the space!!
-- ⚡ Fun fact: I am brazilian and love dogs 😄
+- ⚡ Fun fact: I am brazilian and I love dogs 😄

 ### My research papers 📜